The Water Quality Advisory Committee provides expert advice on drinking water quality and public health.

 Declaration

-- Editor in Chief voluntary role as part of my professional contributions as a Fellow of the International Water Association.
+- International Water Association Publishing, Editor in -chief, Journal of Water and Health.
+Voluntary role as part of my professional contributions as a Fellow of the International Water Association.

 Dr